arashnm80/arashnm80.github.io/quotes.md

 > Success is to seize narrow short-term golden windows.

+> The right way to work is like a lion.

 > The only way of getting somewhere is to leave something behind.

 > My choice is not what I'm thinking, saying or writing but what I'm actually doing right now.